Last updated: June 2026

 Should Bettors Use Moneyline Parlays?

-Because parlays combine multiple outcomes into a single wager, they behave very differently from traditional moneyline bets.
-Bettors unfamiliar with how parlays work should first understand the fundamentals behind a standard parlay structure before using them strategically.
+Because parlays combine multiple outcomes into one ticket, they behave very differently from traditional moneyline wagers.
+If you’re new to this bet type, it’s worth learning the basics of a standard parlay structure before using them strategically.

 | Bet Type | Risk Level | Potential Return |